-After Criticizing Barack Obama’s Golf Habit, Donald Trump Spent Close To One-Quarter Of His Presidency Golfing
+After Criticizing Barack Obama's Golf Habit, Donald Trump Spent Close To One-Quarter Of His Presidency Golfing

 Trump's golfing has long come under criticism, especially after he had repeatedly claimed during the 2016 presidential campaign that he would be too busy to hit the links any more if he were to win the race.
 Critics say that he is improperly filtering taxpayer money to his own company through the trips, where members of the Secret Service have had to pay for carts and accommodations while he is on the course.

 The criticism has grown sharper in the last week, when the president made the surprise announcement that he did not support the bipartisan coronavirus stimulus deal, speaking out against some of the spending and calling for the $600 direct payments to be increased to $2,000.
-After making the demand and leaving the process in disarray, Trump and his family left Washington, D.C., for his Mar-a-Lago resort in Florida, where he frequently went golfing.
+After making the demand, Trump and his family left Washington, D.C., for his Mar-a-Lago resort in Florida, where he frequently went golfing.

-As the Washington Post reported (via the Seattle Times), a key ally pressed the president during a golf trip on Christmas Day, helping change his mind about refusing to sign the measure.
+As The Washington Post reported (via Seattle Times), a key ally pressed the president during a golf trip on Christmas Day, helping change his mind about refusing to sign the measure.
 As the outlet noted, Sen. Lindsey Graham discussed how they could come to a solution on the stimulus package without forcing Congress to renegotiate the entire package.

 "We'd hit a shot, take a phone call.
 Hit a shot, take a phone call.
 Hit a shot, talk about what's a good deal," Graham said on Monday.
 "It was a very intense Christmas Day."